edeso/duplicity/README.md

  * Python 2.7, or 3.5 to 3.10
  * librsync v0.9.6 or later
  * GnuPG for encryption
- * fasteners 0.14.1 or later for concurrency locking
  * see `requirements.txt` for complete list

 If you install from the source package, you will also need: